New Study Demonstrates Effectiveness of Ablative Salvage HIFU Therapy for Prostate Cancer Patients Following Radiation FailureJune 15, 2020 2:39 pm

 - Researchers have shown in another study that urine leakage needing pads after salvage HIFU was only 12.5% (vs. 100% after salvage radical surgery)

-At Western States HIFU and Pacific Coast Urology Medical Center, I rarely recommend radiation for prostate cancer treatment due to the high recurrence rates.
+At Western States HIFU, I rarely recommend radiation for prostate cancer treatment due to the high recurrence rates.
 If you have had radiation and now have a recurrence, I am one of the most experienced HIFU doctors in the world and have been doing this remarkable procedure since 2005.
 If you would like additional information please, call 844-443-8362 to schedule an appointment.

 This post was written by Western States HIFU